geekzter/azure-pipeline-agents/README.md

-# Azure Pipeline Agents for Private Connectivity
+# Azure Pipeline Agents for Private Network Connectivity

 Azure Pipelines includes [Microsoft-hosted Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml) provided by the platform.
 If you can use these agents I recommend you do so as they provide a complete managed experience.